naitikiBio/SOPs/Ingesting_Data_From_APIs.md

             print(json.dumps(tr_rec, indent=2)) # Pretty print the JSON
             # if i >= 1: break # uncomment if you strictly want max 2 even if fewer than 2 total
     else:
-        print("No records were successfully transformed. 🤔")
+        print("No records were successfully transformed.")

 elif 'results' in locals() and isinstance(results, list) and not results: # This 'results' is from the API call block
-     print("\nNo results were found from the API call to validate or transform. 🤷‍♂️")
+     print("\nNo results were found from the API call to validate or transform.")
 else:
     # This case handles if 'results' was not defined or not a list (e.g., API call failed before 'results' was assigned)
     print("\nAPI call might have failed, 'results' list not available for transformation.
-Check previous logs. 🤷‍♀️")
+Check previous logs.")
 ```